zachdyerdesign/bootstrap-jekyll-template/portfolio.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: portfolio
-permalink: /portfolio/
+permalink: /services/portfolio/
 jumbotron-heading: We Publish Your Portfolio
 jumbotron-lead: Your customers will be able to view your recent projects from any smart phone device.
 projects:
-  - thumbnail: holder.js/100px225?theme=thumb&bg=55595c&fg=eceeef&text=Project 1 Thumbnail
+  - thumbnail: /images/logo-design.jpg
-    title: Project 1
+    title: Illustration Logo
-    description: This is a wider card with supporting text below as a natural lead-in to additional content.
-This content is a little bit longer.
+    description: A client with a construction company we designed a hand crafted and illustrated art style with a rustic feel.
     url: "#"
-    category: Category 1
+    category: Logo Design

-  - thumbnail: holder.js/100px225?theme=thumb&bg=55595c&fg=eceeef&text=Project 2 Thumbnail
+  - thumbnail: /images/mobile-website.jpg
-    title: "Project 2"
+    title: Mobile Website
-    description: "This is a wider card with supporting text below as a natural lead-in to additional content.
-This content is a little bit longer."
+    description: We provide a mobile website solution for small business owners who have customers who use their smart phone devices.
     url: "#"
-    category: Category 1
+    category: Web Design

-  - thumbnail: holder.js/100px225?theme=thumb&bg=55595c&fg=eceeef&text=Project 3 Thumbnail
+  - thumbnail: /images/neatnik-cleaning-logo.png
-    title: "Project 3"
+    title: ""
-    description: "This is a wider card with supporting text below as a natural lead-in to additional content.
-This content is a little bit longer."
+    description: A new local small business needed a branding solution for their marketing.
+We designed a logo for them with a custom cartoon mascot.
     url: "#"
-    category: Category 1
+    category: Logo Design

   - thumbnail: holder.js/100px225?theme=thumb&bg=55595c&fg=eceeef&text=Project 4 Thumbnail
     title: "Project 4"